stevedesilva/addressBook/README.md

 After the relevant validation of the input and file has been performed, the file is convert into a records list.
 This list is reused for each question.

-This application was built using Java 8, Maven.
+This application was built using Java 8, Maven 3.
 Tested with Junit and Mockito

-IDE -  Intellij 17
+IDE -  Intellij 17 (JDK 8, Maven 3, Project Language level 8 - Lambdas)

 ## How to run the application